 The summer student program is 9 weeks, typically from the first week of June through the first week of August.
-Exact dates of the program vary and will be posted on the summer student program website as well as emailed to the students upon acceptance to the program.
+Exact dates of the program vary and will be posted on the summer student program website and emailed to the students upon acceptance to the program.